FilipaGo/payup-app-prototype/README.md

 In power user mode, the bot only asks for the missing information that is strictly necessary to perform the task successfully.
 In this case, creating a group and adding an expense to that group.

-I reduced the information requested by the bot to complete each task to a minimum, in both modes (walkthrough and power user).
+I shortened the information requested by the bot to complete each task to a minimum, in both modes (walkthrough and power user).
 Optionally, the user can add more details at the last step, through the edit screens.

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/wireflows_v03_edit-screens.jpg" alt="Edit Screens" width="1000">The edit screens allow the user to edit any data that has been filled incorrectly and add additional information like a photo or a receipt.